Copper Canyon: Mexico travel guide

 As it’s not one of the stops along the railway, getting here will be a little more difficult.
 You’ll need to either drive or head on a tour to the national park, which is about a 3-hour drive from Creel.

-We would recommend flying into Chihuahua City and starting from the East, or flying into Mazatlán or Culiacán, where you can make the ride up to Los Mochis to start from the West.
+I recommend flying into Chihuahua City and starting from the east, or flying into Mazatlán or Culiacán, where you can make the ride up to Los Mochis to start from the west.

 With 8 major stops and over 350 km of train tracks, pretty much everything you can see or do can be best accessed using this magical train.